orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-`.traverse / .all / .map / .any`
-- initial/terminal, basically, which direction and then whether to skip the thing you're currently at. (direction by a ray abstract-level higher.)
-- places another ray at another level of description, pointing that way (for .initial.traverse or .self etc.. .traverse)

 - `.all / .any` Difference in list of things parallel composed, or first ewuivalencinf them, then compose.
 Basically: compose on INITIAL vs - use .all func after separating from .any -.
 First calling equivalence on INITIAL (equivalence all in chain - separate in pairs, then equivalence - could be parallel) .
 Or basically this means sollidiving the selection.
 Then take that as a vertrx and compose with another